- Off road parking

 - Washing machine

 Staithes 3 miles.
 A delightfully cosy, 18th century, stone-built, semi-detached cottage, in the small hamlet of Boulby in the midst of open countryside, 3 miles from Staithes.
 Renovated to a high standard and offering comfortable accommodation, this inviting property provides a real home-from-home, with original features such as a cast iron range with a warming open fire, perfect for chilly evenings!
 An excellent base for walkers and cyclists, the area offers many footpaths as well as the coastal Cleveland Way nearby.
 The seaside spa town of Saltburn and the famous fishing port of Whitby are close by, as are the many delights of the North York Moors National Park.
-Note: This property adjoins Ref.
-2312 and together they can accommodate up to 14 people.

 Two bedrooms: 1 x king-size double with superb rural views, 1 x adult bunks.
 Bathroom with bath, shower over, basin and WC.
 Fitted kitchen with dining area.
 Living room with rural views and open fire in cast iron range.

 Oil central heating with open fire in living room.
 Electric oven and hob, microwave, fridge/freezer, washer/dryer, dishwasher, TV, DVD, radio/CD player.
 Fuel, power and starter pack for open fire inc. in rent.
 Bed linen inc. in rent.
 Cot and highchair on request.
 Off road parking for 2 cars.
 Front patio with garden furniture and BBQ.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop and pub 1.5 miles.

 - Last minute